NunoSempere/nunosempere.com/blog/2023/03/01/computable-solomoff/index.md

 ### A distracting epicycle: dealing with Turing machines that take too long or do not halt.

 When thinking about Turing machines, one might consider one particular model, e.g., valid C programs.
 But in that case, it is easy to consider programs that do not halt, like:[^2]
-[^2]: Readers might find it amusing to run gcc loop.c and check it

 ```
 void main(){